 Make sure you offer real-time order status updates, so they know exactly what’s happening and when they’ll receive their orders.
 This will ensure that your customers always stay up to date, even if there are unexpected delays and disruptions.

 Use demand forecasting metrics

 Stockouts can cause an undesirable disruption to your downstream supply chain.
 As such, it’s crucial for businesses to plan their inventory needs ahead of time by forecasting demand and restocking their inventory on time.
 ShipBob offers demand forecasting tools that use a combination of historical sales data and inventory data to make accurate predictions about future inventory needs.
-This enables you to procure the right amount of inventory to prevent stockouts, which minimizes downstream supply chain issues.
+This enables you to procure the right amount of inventory to prevent stockouts, which minimises downstream supply chain issues.

-How ShipBob optimizes your supply chain efficiency
+How ShipBob optimises your supply chain efficiency

-ShipBob offers various solutions to optimize both the upstream and downstream aspects of your small business supply chain.
+ShipBob offers various solutions to optimise both the upstream and downstream aspects of your small business supply chain.
 You can enjoy a seamless upstream supply chain with FreightBob, ShipBob’s end-to-end managed freight and inventory distribution program.
 This enables you to experience 2x faster transit times as inventory is loaded onto faster ships.
 Moreover, guaranteed weekly sailings mean there’s better reliability and a lower risk of disruptions.

 “Thanks to ShipBob’s freight program, we had no stress and were super well-stocked for the rest of the year and into 2022, without any kind of inventory issues that have plagued us in the past.

 The first shipment that we had with FreightBob…I mean, it was amazing.
 We beat the average freight time it’s taken to move something from Asia to our warehouse in LA by at least 50% — and it was easier and cost us less money.
 What’s not to love about that?”Nathan Garrison, Co-Founder and CEO of Sharkbanz